 Carla Andrews, DVM

 Dr. Andrews graduated with a Bachelor of Science degree from the University of Delaware in 1984.
-In 1988, Dr. Andrews graduated from the Virginia-Maryland Regional College of Veterinary Medicine in Blacksburg, VA.
-Dr. Andrews practiced in South Carolina, Maryland and Delaware before opening Longwood Veterinary Center with Dr. Strine in June of 1998.
+In 1988, Dr. Andrews graduated from the Virginia-Maryland Regional College of Veterinary Medicine.
+Dr. Andrews practiced in South Carolina, Maryland and Delaware before opening Longwood Veterinary Center with Dr. Strine in 1998.
 Dr. Andrews’ special interests are behavior, internal medicine, dentistry, pocket pets, and Fear Free handling.
 She resides in Wilmington, DE with her husband, Frank.
 She has two grown children who are excelling in their careers.
 In her spare time she enjoys hiking, competitive dog agility, and spending time with her family.

 Laurie Strine, VMD

 Dr. Strine completed her undergraduate degree in Chemistry at Bucknell University in 1985.
 Dr. Strine graduated magna cum laude from the University Of Pennsylvania School of Veterinary Medicine in 1990.
-After graduation, Dr. Strine completed a one-year internship at the University of Pennsylvania, furthering her education in both surgery and medicine.
-She practiced at a small animal clinic in Newark, DE from 1991-1998 until she fulfilled her dream by opening Longwood Veterinary Center with Dr. Andrews.
-She especially enjoys surgery, orthopedic medicine, and feline medicine.
-Dr. Strine and her husband David live in Chadds Ford, PA with their 3 daughters, 5 cats, and 2 dogs.
+After graduation, Dr. Strine completed an internship in small animal medicine and surgery at the University of Pennsylvania.
+After her internship, she worked at a small animal hospital in Newark, DE until opening Longwood Veterinary Center with Dr. Andrews in 1998.
+She enjoys surgery, orthopedics, and feline medicine.
+Dr. Strine and her husband, David, live in Chadds Ford, PA with their daughters, 5 cats, and 2 dogs.
 Their oldest daughter is currently enrolled at the University of Pennsylvania School of Veterinary Medicine while her other daughters are both in college and doing well.
-In her spare time, she enjoys traveling with her family and recently visited Australia.
+In her spare time, Laurie enjoys traveling with her family and spending time at the beach.

 Wendy Freeman, VMD